 And then along came Storm Ciara from all the way in Ireland, which threw a real spanner in our works.
 Our flights got cancelled, rebooked and cancelled again.
 This was followed by us spending a lot of time on the phone with the airlines, trying to get a flight home that meant we got to our jobs on time, but in vain.
 This stole a lot of time from our sightseeing expedition, but we still managed to get some done.

 We were very fortunate to be living quite close to some of them, and those that were some distance away were only a single train ride away.
 We made sure to go up the Atomium, as well as visit the nearby ADAM Museum of Design.
 Many find the museum controversial and uninteresting but I thought the opposite.
 It was a good display of old machines, and how reliant to plastic we are as humankind.

 Notre Dame du Sablon was worth the visit, and just like Grand Place was quite close to our hotel.
 Grand Place is a beautiful place, and it seems to be rather popular at night.

-Brussels lived up to ur expectations, and iss the stuff city breaks are made of.
+Brussels lived up to our expectations, and is the stuff city breaks are made of.